 Indonesia and North Korea share a unique and unlikely friendship, built on decades of diplomatic ties, cultural exchanges, and historical connections.

-The diplomatic relationship between Indonesia and North Korea is truly a tale of unlikely friends.
+The diplomatic relationship between Indonesia and North Korea is a very unique one.
+It was a tale of unlikely friends.

 As someone from Indonesia, I find it fascinating that our country is home to one of the few North Korean (DPRK) embassies around the world, right here in Jakarta.

-The bond between Indonesia and North Korea dates back to the early 1960s, during the height of the Cold War.
+It all started in the early 1960s, during the height of the Cold War

-Indonesia’s first president, Sukarno, was committed to maintaining an independent foreign policy, steering clear of domination by Western or Eastern superpowers.
+Indonesia’s first president Sukarno was committed to maintain an independent foreign policy with Non-Aligned Movement, so choosing neither Western or Eastern superpowers.

 When Sukarno and Kim Il-sung met in 1965, their shared views on independence and resistance to imperialism laid the foundation for a strong personal and political connection.

-As a gesture of friendship, Sukarno gifted Kim Il-sung a rare orchid, which was later named Kimilsungia in his honour.
+As a gesture of the two nations' friendship, Sukarno gifted Kim Il-sung a rare orchid, which was later named Kimilsungia in his honour.

 Today, this flower holds national significance in North Korea and is displayed prominently at the Kimilsungia-Kimjongilia Flower Exhibition Hall in Pyongyang.